Henry Schein (HSIC)

 6. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Unfortunately, Henry Schein’s 6.1% annualized revenue growth over the last five years was mediocre.
-This fell short of our benchmark for the healthcare sector and is a poor baseline for our analysis.
+Regrettably, Henry Schein’s sales grew at a mediocre 5.4% compounded annual growth rate over the last five years.
+This was below our standard for the healthcare sector and is a tough starting point for our analysis.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Henry Schein’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Henry Schein’s recent performance shows its demand has slowed as its annualized revenue growth of 3.4% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

 We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Henry Schein’s organic revenue was flat.
+Over the last two years, Henry Schein’s organic revenue averaged 1.3% year-on-year growth.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-Looking ahead, sell-side analysts expect revenue to grow 3.2% over the next 12 months.
-Although this projection implies its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and implies its newer products and services will not accelerate its top-line performance yet.

 7. Operating Margin

-In Q3, Henry Schein generated an operating margin profit margin of 4.9%, in line with the same quarter last year.
+In Q4, Henry Schein generated an operating margin profit margin of 4.7%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 8. Earnings Per Share

-Sadly for Henry Schein, its EPS declined by 4.9% annually over the last five years while its revenue grew by 6.1%.
+Henry Schein’s EPS grew at an unimpressive 3.1% compounded annual growth rate over the last five years, lower than its 5.4% annualized revenue growth.
 This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

-We can take a deeper look into Henry Schein’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Henry Schein’s operating margin was flat this quarter but declined by 1.8 percentage points over the last five years.
+Diving into the nuances of Henry Schein’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Henry Schein’s operating margin was flat this quarter but declined by 1.9 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Henry Schein reported EPS of $0.84, up from $0.78 in the same quarter last year.
+In Q4, Henry Schein reported EPS of $0.85, up from $0.75 in the same quarter last year.
 Despite growing year on year, this print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Henry Schein’s full-year EPS of $3.17 to grow 28.5%.
+Over the next 12 months, Wall Street expects Henry Schein’s full-year EPS of $3.27 to grow 31.9%.

 9. Cash Is King